Intelsat-6 [Boeing BSS]

 The Intelsat VI solar panel output provides more than 2600 Watts of dc power at the beginning of life.
 During solar eclipse, when the spacecraft passes through Earth's shadow, two nickel-hydrogen batteries automatically supply power to the spacecraft for uninterrupted service.

-The satellite weighs 4202 pounds (1910 kg) without propellant.
-Stowed for launch, the satellite is 17 feet 5 inches (5.3 meters) tall; its diameter is 11 feet 10 inches (3.6 meters).
+The satellite weighs 1910 kg without propellant.
+Stowed for launch, the satellite is 5.3 meters tall; its diameter is 3.6 meters.
 Its antennas and solar panels are folded into a compact arrangement, with the outer cylindrical solar array placed over the inner array and main body like a telescope.
 A liquid bipropellant subsystem provides apogee boost to place the satellite into final geosynchronous orbit.
 This subsystem also performs stationkeeping functions.
 In final orbit, the antennas are deployed.
 The outer array is extended downward, exposing the upper solar panel and lengthening the spacecraft to nearly 39 feet (11.7 meters).

 |Type / Application:||Communication|